-Also, make extra sure that there are no national holidays (at least those that lead to a public stillstand :P) and that museums or points of interest are not undergoing a renovation phase (very common in European cities.
+Also, make extra sure that there are no national holidays (at least not those that lead to a public stillstand :P) and that museums or points of interest are not undergoing a renovation phase (very common in European cities.
 Those buildings a 1000 years old require some serious maintenance).

 6. Packing too light

 A lot of fellow travel bloggers seem to advice packing too light.
 Some even suggest traveling with just a carry-on.
 Personally speaking, I feel packing too light is a downright bad advice, if not even a travel mistake.
 Why?
 Well, first of all, because most airlines have been steadily reducing the carry-on size allowed for economy class seats.
 But here are three more important reasons: